 CNG storage is compact and versatile

-CNG cylinders are a great option for someone who values compact storage and doesn’t mind a smaller range.
-CNG vehicles produce fewer emissions compared to traditional fossil fuels, therefore it is an effective way to reduce carbon footprint without giving up driving your own vehicle.
+For someone who values compact storage and doesn’t mind a smaller range, CNG cylinders are a great option.
+Fewer emissions are produced by CNG vehicles compared to traditional fossil fuels.
+Therefore it is an effective way to reduce carbon footprints without giving up driving your own vehicle.
 Based on that factor, LNG is a poorer choice compared to CNG, as it emits more emissions.

-The biggest advantage of CNG cylinder storage is the size, as it is relatively small and easy to store, making them suitable for many different applications.
-However this advantage is also a shortage compared to LNG.
-CNG is ideal for short-distance travel and small-scale energy needs, having lower energy density compared to LNG and using more storage volume for the same energy output.
+The biggest advantage of CNG cylinder storage is the size.
+Relatively small, and easy to store, this makes CNG cylinders suitable for many different applications.
+CNG is ideal for short-distance travel and small-scale energy needs.
+CNG have a lower energy density compared to LNG, using more storage volume for the same energy output.

 LNG storage is meant for long-distance

-Compared to CNG, vehicles driving on LNG have a longer range, making it a great option for long-distance transportation such as heavy-duty trucks and marine vessels.
+Compared to CNG, vehicles driving on LNG have a longer range.
+This makes LNG a great option for long-distance transportation, such as heavy-duty trucks and marine vessels.
 Even though LNG weighs more than CNG, it occupies 1/600 of the CNG volume, making it more cost-effective and smaller to store.

 Due to the liquid form of LNG, it also offers reduced storage space, but the storage is more complex than CNG.
-LNG must be stored in specialized cryogenic storage tanks to maintain its low temperature and a liquid form.
-A disadvantage that comes with LNG is its relatively limited infrastructure and it also requires special handling when refueling, making it a more complicated choice.
+LNG must be stored in specialized cryogenic storage tanks to maintain its low temperature and liquid form.
+A disadvantage with LNG, is its relatively limited infrastructure, and it requires special handling when refueling, making it a more complicated choice.

 The biggest difference between LNG and CNG is their form: CNG is in a light gaseous state so in case of a leak, it will just dissipate.
 LNG however is a liquid, making any leaks much more dangerous.
-That being said, CNG is a safer choice, however there are many other factors to compare when choosing which energy source to prefer.
+That being said, CNG is a safer choice, however there are many other factors to compare when choosing.